 Although the Nova Corps, Marvel’s interstellar police force (and answer to DC’s Green Lantern Corps) has already been introduced in the first Guardians of the Galaxy movie, the Nova I’m talking about is Richard Rider.
-He had his own series in the late ‘70’s, The Man Called Nova, and then regularly appeared as a cast member of New Warriors.
-Rider was a working class teenager in the Peter Parker mold; he inherited the title and cosmic powers from a dying member of the Nova Corps.
+He had his own series in the late ’70s, The Man Called Nova, and then regularly appeared as a cast member of New Warriors.
+Rider was a working-class teen in the Peter Parker mold; he inherited the title and cosmic powers from a dying member of the Nova Corps.
 (We told you he was Marvel’s answer to Green Lantern).

 Despite what her name might suggest, Jessica Drew is anything but a female carbon copy of Spider-Man.
 Created in the ‘70s, Spider-Woman headlined her own ongoing series for over 50 issues, and even had a short-lived cartoon series on Saturday morning TV.
 In the comics, Jessica Drew’s parents were scientists who accidentally gave her arachnid-based powers as a child.
-The powers were a side effect of them trying to cure a lethal childhood disease.
-They have tweaked her origin story over a few times, but the character always has ties to both SHIELD and HYDRA in any version.
+The powers were a side effect of their trying to cure a lethal childhood disease.
+They have tweaked her origin story a few times over the past few decades, but the character always has ties to both SHIELD and HYDRA in any version.

 Marvel put her on the shelf for nearly two decades years for inexplicable reasons.
 It was Brian Michael Bendis who brought Jessica as Spider-Woman back in 2004 in the pages of New Avengers.
 She’s remained a Marvel mainstay ever since.
 With her ties to both SHIELD and the Avengers, she’s an obvious choice for the MCU either on film or TV.
-Sony announced a Spider-Woman movie recently, with Olivia Wilde at the helm.
-It’s unclear which Spider-Woman will star at the present moment.
+She has appeared recently in animation, in Across the Spider-Verse.
+But we still await her live-action debut.
+Sony announced a Spider-Woman movie years ago with Olivia Wilde at the helm.
+But nothing ever came of it.
+The Madame Web movie will feature various Spider-Women, but not Jessica.
 We hope that Sony and Marvel Studios can find a way to work together and bring Jessica into the MCU where she belongs.